sonata-project/dev-kit/project/.github/ISSUE_TEMPLATE/Question.md

 ---
-name: ❓ Support Question
+name: ⛔ NO support questions
-about: If you have a question 💬, please check out our Slack or StackOverflow!
+about: If you have a question, please check out our Slack or StackOverflow!
 ---

 Hi, we try to keep Github issues for bug reports and feature requests only.